AutoOcc: Automatic Open-Ended Semantic Occupancy Annotation via Vision-Language Guided Gaussian Splatting: Method

+To overcome these challenges, we propose Vision-Language Guided Gaussian Splatting (VL-GS), which efficiently reconstructs the entire scene while maintaining both semantic and geometric 3D consistency by combining attention-based priors and differentiable rendering.
+The core of VL-GS is the semantic-aware scalable GS, guided by semantic attention maps from vision-language models.
+During reconstruction, VL-GS smooths out 2D semantic ambiguities at the instance level and optimizes the geometric details of objects.
+We also introduce a self-estimated flow module to capture and reconstruct dynamic objects using temporally-aware dynamic Gaussians.
+3D Semantic occupancy is then directly annotated through cumulative GS-Voxel splatting, which is both efficient and precise.

+\paragraph{Semantic-aware Scalable Gaussian.} Obviously, different semantic objects occupy varying "weights" within a scene, which is intuitively reflected in their semantic occupancy across scales.
+Meanwhile, the ability to model at multiple granularities is expected to represent the diverse geometric complexities of instances.
+Based on this, we propose designing a semantic-aware scalable Gaussian that adaptively scales and reconstructs different semantic objects.
+Unlike dense voxels or point clouds, our method allows for representing regions of interest with sparse Gaussians, aided by scalability and semantic attention maps.

+Given semantic attention cues from VLMs, we assign semantic attributes and corresponding scaling factors to each Gaussian.
+The blended semantic category of Gaussians can be obtained via $\alpha$-blending:

-First, the space occupied by each Gaussian cannot be simply calculated by its centroid position $\{o_x,o_y,o_z\}$ due to the variations in anisotropic shape and spatial overlap.
+where $\Gamma_i$ is the rendered semantic for each pixel, weighted by the Gaussians' semantic attributes $\gamma$ and opacity $\alpha$.
+The scaling factor needs to be linearly related to the space occupied by each Gaussian, which cannot be simply calculated from the Gaussian centroid position $\{o_x,o_y,o_z\}$ due to the variations in anisotropic shape and spatial overlap.
 Thus, we estimate the occupied range of each Gaussian by considering the distance from the nearest tangent surface of the Gaussian ellipsoid to the voxel as:

 where $d$ is the occupied depth from the voxel to the Gaussian ellipsoid, $\eta$ is the ray direction from the voxel center $k =(\kappa_x, \kappa_y, \kappa_z)$ to the Gaussian. $\Sigma$ is the covariance matrix, with $\Sigma_{i,j}$ denoting the corresponding matrix elements.
 The Gaussian value $G(x)$ can be formulated as: